Nikolaj Busk Jakobsen

 Nikolaj Busk Jakobsen (born 14 February 1994) is a Danish motorcycle speedway rider.

 Career

 Jakobsen reached four consecutive finals of the Speedway Under-21 World Championship from 2012 to 2015.

-In 2015, he began his British league career after he signed for Rye House Rockets for the 2015 Premier League speedway season.
-The following season he moved to Peterborough Panthers before riding for Berwick Bandits for two seasons.
+In 2015, Jakobsen began his British league career after he signed for Rye House Rockets for the 2015 Premier League speedway season.
+The following season, he moved to Peterborough Panthers before riding for Berwick Bandits for two seasons.

-He rode in the top tier of British Speedway, riding for the Belle Vue Aces and Poole Pirates in the SGB Premiership 2019.
-In 2021, he returned to Berwick again to ride in the SGB Championship having been with the Scottish team since 2018.
+Jakobsen rode in the top tier of British Speedway, riding for the Belle Vue Aces and Poole Pirates in the SGB Premiership 2019.
+In 2021, he returned to Berwick again to ride in the SGB Championship having been with the English team since 2018.